alteryx/locust-grasshopper/README.md

 - `--influx_pwd`: Password for your `influx_host`, if you have one.
 - `--grafana_host`: If you want to report your performance test metrics to some grafana, and it is a separate URL from the influxdb, you can specify it here.
-If you don't, then the grafana URL will be the same as the influxdb URL.
+If you don't, then the grafana URL will be the same as the influxdb URL when the grasshopper object generates grafana links.

 <p align="right">(<a href="#top">back to top</a>)</p>